hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 The design is based on the following requirements and assumptions:

+- SPUD must enable multiple new transport semantics without requiring updates to SPUD implementations in middleboxes.

 - Transport semantics and many properties of communication that endpoints may want to expose to middleboxes are bound to flows or groups of flows.
 SPUD must therefore provide a basic facility for associating packets together (into what